Milton Silverman’s Last Thought

 Muffled voices filtered through from the other room.
 He closed his eyes.

-Happily, he saw the foam-tipped waves hit the hard sand in Tofino, felt them thud in his chest, bump hard against his ribs.
+Happily, he saw the foam-tipped waves hit the hard sand on the coast in Tofino, felt them thud in his chest, bump hard against his ribs.
 Magda in the surf.
 The setting sun at her back.
 The black rock monuments to time in the watery distance… He opened his eyes and reached for the button clipped to the pillow cover, fumbled with it, depressed it once, felt the morphine haze.
 He pressed it again, and again.

 He closed his eyes once more…